First Home Owner Grant (FHOG) objections

 Objections lodged out of time

-If we refuse permission to lodge an out-of-time objection, we will advise you in writing and provide you with reasons for our decision.
+If we refuse permission to lodge an out-of-time objection, we advise you in writing and provide you with reasons for our decision.

 Your objection will be dealt with by a person independent of the original decision-maker.